-In yoga the teacher plays an important role.
+In yoga the teacher has historically played an important role.
 The teacher not only sheds light on the subject of yoga - but the relationship itself is foundational.
 The specifics of the teaching such as techniques and beliefs are not as important as the love and relationship established between student and teacher.
 Yoga, to yoke, is about connectedness, and that begins with the connection between two beings.
 Connection is the driving force in transformation.

 Good teachers remain heavy in their experience and not swayed.
 One of the definitions of Guru is heavy.